JSmolins/JSmolins/README.md

-- 👋 Hi, I’m @JSmolins
+-Hi, I’m Justin Smolinski @JSmolins
-- 👀 I’m interested in web development and enrolled in school for it.
+-I’m interested in web development and study Software Engineering at Oakland Community College.
-- 🌱 I’m currently learning HTML5, CSS3, and JavaScript on OdinProject.
+-Concurrently I'm learning HTML5, CSS3, and JavaScript on The Odin Project.
-- 💞️ I’m looking to collaborate on open-source web applications.
+-I’m looking to collaborate on open-source web applications.
-- 📫 Reach me @ jsmolins@ymail.com !
+-Reach me @ jsmolins@ymail.com !

 <!---
 JSmolins/JSmolins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.